The BRRRR strategy is one of the best ways to build wealth in real estate investing. What is it and how does it work, you ask? Read on to find out.

 - Have a written lease or tenancy agreement

 Finally, you want to make sure that the investment property will generate positive cash flow in order for the BRRRR strategy to work.
 The more money the rental property makes every month, the more likely the bank will lend to you.
-This means your rental income needs to cover all of the monthly expenses, including the mortgage payment, insurance, and property taxes.
+It means your rental income needs to cover all of the monthly expenses, including the mortgage payment, insurance (respectively, rental property insurance or commercial landlord insurance), and property taxes.
 But how do you estimate how much to charge for rent?

-An easier way to find if a rental property will make positive cash flow is by running the numbers on an Investment Property Calculator.
-This real estate investment tool provides a comparable rental income based on real estate comps.
-In return, this enables you to see if the investment property will give you positive cash flow before even buying it once you plug in your expected rental expenses.
+An easier way to find if a rental property will make positive cash flow is by running the numbers on an investment property calculator.
+The tool provides a comparable rental income based on real estate comps.
+In return, it enables you to see if the investment property will give you positive cash flow before even buying it once you plug in your expected rental expenses.

 R Stands for Refinance

 The next step to completing the BRRRR method is refinancing the property.
 The goal is to get your money back so you can repeat the process, which makes this step the most crucial in this real estate investment strategy.

 Some banks will offer a cash-out refinance, while others will only offer to pay off outstanding debt.
 Of the said options, you want to select the first.
 You should also ensure that the bank will provide a loan on the appraised value of the rehabbed property (not on the original value of the property before the rehab).

 Moreover, many banks will require a seasoning period which indicates how long the real estate investor must own the investment property before refinancing.
 A typical seasoning period is at least 6 months or one year of ownership.

 In addition, a real estate investor can refinance a property for 75% of the appraised value.
 So, an appraiser will appraise the value of your rental property.
 After the appraisal is completed, the bank will lend you 75% of that value and will give you cash-out refinance.
 For example, say you